OXID-eSales/developer_documentation/development/modules_components_themes/module/using_database.rst

     echo $product->oxarticles__oxtitle->value;
     echo $product->oxarticles__oxshortdesc->value;

+.. todo: beware PHP 8 and trying to get a value on null. maybe we should also mention getFieldData method in this section?

 Magic getters are used to get models attributes; they are constructed in this approach:

 .. code:: php